-- B-1 Possession of flammable materials, including candles, matches, lighters, electronic cigarettes, incense, gasoline, gas tanks, firecrackers, kerosene, propane, halogen lights, hydroponic lights, any fuels or fireworks within Student Housing is strictly prohibited.
-Subject to points and monetary fine. - B-2 Negligent destruction, damage, or defacement of College or private property is subject to points and monetary fine.
-This includes ripping posters off walls: failure to clean up after yourself when making a "mess" in any common area or someone else's room, writing on walls in common areas or within a room/suite.
-Subject to points and monetary fine. - B-3 Loan of Student Housing Space.
-Allowing guests to stay in your room/Pod in your absence or presence, for an extended period of time.
-Individuals who have not signed a Residence contract to live in Student Housing are not permitted to reside in Residence Housing.
-All overnight guests must be registered with the office. - B-4 Unauthorized entry into any locked or secured residence space, including maintenance areas, rooftops, basements, another resident's room/Pod, and/or public residence space is strictly prohibited and may result in criminal charges.

-- B-5 Violation of Student Housing safety and security guidelines, including propping of doors, tampering with security equipment, allowing access or entry to strangers or any other unauthorized individual. - B-6 Duplicating room, POD or mail keys, tampering with keys and/or FOBs may result in criminal charges and monetary fine. - B-7 Unauthorized modification/furnishing of Student Housing space.
-This includes installation of personal locks/chains, painting, use of materials which damage the surface of room/suite/Pod or prevent equipment from functioning properly, removing of College property from suite or unit. - B-8 Public display of material displayed on windows, doors or in public areas that is offensive or promoting activities that are contrary to Student Housing policies.
+- B-1 Possession of flammable materials, including candles, electronic cigarettes, incense, gasoline, gas tanks, firecrackers, kerosene, propane, halogen lights, hydroponic lights, any fuels or fireworks within Student Housing. - B-2 Negligent destruction, damage, or defacement of College or private property.
+This includes ripping posters off walls, failure to clean up after yourself when making a "mess" in any common area or someone else's room, writing on walls in common areas or within a room/suite. - B-3 Loan of Student Housing Space: Allowing guests to stay in your room in your absence or presence, for an extended period of time.
+Individuals who have not signed a Student Housing contract to live in Student Housing are not permitted to reside in Kekuli House. - B-4 Unauthorized entry into any locked or secured residence space, including maintenance areas, rooftops, basements, another resident's room, and/or public residence space is strictly prohibited. - B-5 Violation of Student Housing safety and security guidelines, including propping of doors, tampering with security equipment, allowing access or entry to strangers or any other unauthorized individual. - B-6 Duplicating room, or mail keys.
+Tampering with keys and/or FOBs. - B-7 Unauthorized modification/furnishing in Student Housing space.
+This includes installation of personal locks/chains, painting, use of materials which damage the surface of room/suite or prevent equipment from functioning properly, removing of College property from suite or unit. - B-8 Public display of material displayed on windows, doors or in public areas that is offensive or promoting activities that are contrary to Student Housing policies.
 It is your responsibility to remove any such signage from your unit door or window.
-This includes but is not limited to promoting alcohol, illegal substances, or pornography.
-Alcohol containers, empty or full must not be visible from outside the room/pod. - B-9 Harboring a pet or stray animal of any kind.
-Only the keeping of fish in an aquarium no larger than 10 liters (2.5 gallons) is permitted.
-Fumigation fees will be charged as restitution for cleaning associated with this violation. - B-10 Smoking in non-smoking areas is a violation of the Selkirk College Student Housing Smoking policy and are subject to points and monetary fine.
-Balconies and entrances are listed as non-smoking, as well smoking within 10 meters is a campus violation.
-This includes but is not limited to, sheesha/ hookah, tobacco, marijuana (cannabis), illicit drugs, vapourizers, electronic cigarettes, CBD/THC pens.
-Subject to points and monetary fine. - B-11 Failure to pass the mid-semester or monthly inspections represents inadequate care of the premises and is a violation of your housing agreement and is subject to points and monetary fine.
-Including, but not limited to, excessively poor sanitation, accumulation of garbage or recycling, unclean areas or generally poor condition of living spaces.
+This includes but is not limited to

+- promoting alcohol, illegal substances, or pornography.
+Alcohol containers, empty or full must not be visible from outside the room. - B-9 Harboring a pet or stray animal of any kind.
+Only the keeping of fish in an aquarium no larger than 10 litres (2.5 gallons) is permitted.
+Fumigation fees will be charged as restitution for cleaning associated with this violation. - B-10 Smoking in non-smoking areas is a violation.
+Balconies and entrances are listed as non-smoking.
+Smoking within 10 meters of any entrance door is a campus violation.
+This includes but is not limited to, sheesha/ hookah, tobacco, illicit drugs, vapourizers, electronic cigarettes, CBD/THC pens. - B-11 Failure to pass the mid-semester or monthly inspections represents inadequate care of the premises and is a violation.
+It incudes but is not limited to, excessively poor sanitation, accumulation of garbage or recycling, unclean areas or generally poor condition of living spaces.
 This would also include the failure to clean any common spaces after use.
-Subject to points and monetary fine.